 Trent Carlyle: And I’ll say another thing.
-The images that pulled up are pretty timely because there’s a picture in there that must’ve been from my Instagram, but a couple of the girls in the office and I we went to a SEO talk last week and I think I took an Instagram picture of it.
+The images that pulled up are pretty timely because there’s a picture in there that must’ve been from my Instagram, but a couple of the girls in the office and I, we went to an SEO talk last week and I think I took an Instagram picture of it.
 Well actually, that looks like Kelsey had me tagged and that may be but this was like a week ago.
-So that mean that’s a pretty timely result when you’re looking at the Google Image Search.
+So that means that’s a pretty timely result when you’re looking at the Google Image Search.

 Joseph Jones: Yeah definitely, and that that’s the thing that you know databases aren’t gonna get you right like there is no way for a database to aggregate all the information and to make it real time whereas you know searching directly with Google is you know very much real time.

 Alright, so the other thing that we’re going to talk about on locating accounts is going to have to do with once you locate one account you’re going to go through and scour the account to see what kind of other you know information you can find.
 You know typically one of the first places we go if we’re having a hard time finding somebody’s accounts you know whether they have a common name or they have a lot of security stuff setup is we’re gonna go to their friends and we’re gonna find you know whatever friend that has maybe an unusual name.
 So this one right here you know Pam Troxel.
 Well, what I’m gonna do is I’m gonna go and I’m gonna find other accounts for Pam Troxel on you know Twitter, Instagram, Reddit, you know whatever platforms were looking at.
 Find her account and then look at her friends and see if I can find Trent as one of her friends or contacts or whatever you’re going to call it on that platform.